derferickc/react-redux-counter-no-boilerplate/README.md

-# React Redux Form Handler
+# React Redux Simple Counter w/o Boilerplate

 > A simple web application that uses React and Redux to create a simple counter with increment, decrement, and reset features.
 (No boilerplate setup)